Blood Orange Mocktail Mule

 Frequently Asked Questions

-When are blood oranges in season?
 Generally speaking, the months of December through early May are blood orange season.
 It can vary, though, depending on the varietal.

-Can I use another type of orange?
 You certainly can, but the acidity of the mocktail might change because of that.
 Blood oranges are very sweet and less acidic than other citruses, which is why they’re great for this easy, light mocktail.

-Can I make this into a pitcher drink?
 For a group of 6, pour 24 oz. ginger beer, 12 oz. blood orange juice and 3 oz. lime juice into a pitcher.
-Stir until combined, and serve over ice.
+Stir until combined, and serve immediately over ice.

-Can I make this boozy?
 Yes, you can.
 Add 1 ½ oz. of your favorite vodka to the cocktail shaker before mixing it all together and pouring.

 Close up of a Blood Orange Mocktail Mule from above, garnished with fresh thyme and a round of orange